+- a) the non-members; - b) the travel card members from other Local Lodges; - c) the members of the Local Lodge in whose jurisdiction the work is being performed.

+except that:

-- a) the non-members; - b) the travel card members from other Local Lodges; - c) the members of the Local Lodge in whose jurisdiction the work is being performed. except that: - (i) the existing ratio of Apprentices shall not be reduced until the work force reaches five (5) employees; - (ii) consideration must also be given to retain sufficient employees on each job classification to suit the nature of the work remaining.
+- (i) the existing ratio of Apprentices shall not be reduced until the work force reaches five (5) employees; - (ii) consideration must also be given to retain sufficient employees on each job classification to suit the nature of the work remaining.

-The Employer will notify the Union of any transfers, suspensions, layoffs, quits, disciplinary notices or terminations in a timely manner via fax or electronic means.
+The Employer will notify the Job Steward and the Local Union Office of any transfers, suspensions, layoffs, quits, disciplinary notices or terminations in a timely manner via fax or electronic means.